Apokalyptus/pinyin_to_normal/README.md

 $> cat textfile | pinyin_to_normal

-where textfile format should be:
+where textfile format should be (one word per line):

 lǎopó